"Del Pezzo surfaces as Springer fibres for exceptional groups"

 Let's list the objects that appear in our main theorem.
 These are:

-(1) the stack $\sG=\sG_{E}$ of principal $G$-bundles over the universal elliptic curve $E$ (defined over the moduli stack $\sM_1$ of elliptic curves) and the open substack $\sG^{ss}$ of semi-stable bundles;
+(1) the stack $\sG=\sG_{\sE}$ of principal $G$-bundles over the universal elliptic curve $\sE$ (defined over the moduli stack $\sM_{Ell}$ of elliptic curves) and the open substack $\sG^{ss}$ of semi-stable bundles;

-(2) the stack $\tsG^{ss}$ that classifies semi-stable $G$-bundles together with a reduction of the structure group to a Borel subgroup such that the associated torus bundle is of degree $0$ (in the course of reaching our main result we shall show that $\tsG^{ss}$ is proper and generically finite, of degree equal to the order of the Weyl group of $G$, over $\sG^{ss}$, and that this structure reproduces the BGSS picture);
+(2) the stack $\tsG^{ss}$ that classifies semi-stable $G$-bundles together with a reduction of the structure group to a Borel subgroup such that the associated torus bundle is of degree $0$ (in the course of reaching our main result we shall show that $\tsG^{ss}$ is proper, representable and generically finite, of degree equal to the order of the Weyl group $W$ of $G$, over $\sG^{ss}$, and that, when we restrict attention to a uniformizable elliptic curve, this structure reproduces the BGSS picture);